 Tabs and Split View

-Dolphin does support tabs like Nautilus or any other decent file manager out there.
-To launch a new tab you can press Ctrl+T and you can close one with Ctrl+W while the tab is open.
-Alternatively, you can just right-click on a folder and select Open in New Tab.
+Dolphin does support tabs like Nautilus or any other decent file manager.
+To launch a new tab, press Ctrl+T and close one with Ctrl+W while the tab is open.
+Alternatively, you can right-click a folder and select Open in New Tab.

 Moving Panels, Integrated Terminal, and the Tree View